HACKING Genshiken

 What appears obvious now, may not be in the future– think ahead, before you write!
 It's also designed for newbies to read it… hint, hint

-• Add at least 1-2 lines worth of comments to blocks of code
+- Add at least 1-2 lines worth of comments to

-• When test conditions seem a bit complicated: Explain the criteria
+go in depthfor key variables of a function - When test conditions seem a bit complicated:

-• Don't be afraid to fully explain the reasoning behind a single statement
+Explain the criteria - Don't be afraid to fully explain the reasoning behind a

 1.10 Q: I want to extend the command-line options of Genshiken.
 Any advice?